polaris-rbx/Polaris/README.md

-# Info
+# Polaris

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/934f50cd0c354d4ebd17c0a91fc4855d)](https://app.codacy.com/app/Neztore/Polaris?utm_source=github.com&utm_medium=referral&utm_content=Neztore/Polaris&utm_campaign=Badge_Grade_Settings)
 [![Polaris project bot](https://img.shields.io/badge/Polaris%20Project-Roblox%20bot-2bbbad.svg)](https://polaris.codes)

-Polaris is a Roblox verification bot that has been closed source since it's creation.

-This Christmas however we thought long and hard about this, and we think the best way to achieve our goal - to help as many people as possible power their server with as little effort as possible - is to open source.

-So here it is!
-The Polaris bot.
-We'll be open sourcing our webpanel and website in the coming days.
+Polaris is an open source Roblox verification bot, created in November 2017 and open sourced in December 2018.

+It is currently labelled as `unmaintained` in the sense that I will not be actively improving it or fixing less critical bugs.
+If you'd like to take over maintaining the bot, feel free to contact me or just fork and PR some fixes!

+This bot is designed to work in tandem with the [Polaris-React webpanel and site](https://github.com/neztore/polaris-react).

-Feel free to snoop, edit, hash, contribute to and remix our bot!
+Feel free to snoop, edit, hash, contribute to and remix the bot.

-# Installing
+## Installing
  1. Clone this repo - `git clone https://github.com/neztore/polaris`
  2. Navigate into new folder `cd polaris`
  3. Run `npm install` in this repo
  4. Create your settings.json.
 Set `sync` to true
  5. Make sure your PostgreSQL database is running (or rethinkdb depending on version)
  6. Run it!

-# Setup / config
+##  Setup / config
- ## Config
+ ### Config
 The Polaris client takes a config object, which can contain:
  - `token` - The bot token to use
  - `erisOptions` - The options to pass to the underlying eris client
  - `Raven` - A Raven client for sentry.
 Use without this is planned, but currently untested.

 It also expects a `settings.json` to exist in the root, with example values as below.
 We also plan to stop moving this in the near future.
 ```json